klaemo/csv-stream/Readme.md

 In order for the encoding option to take effect you need to install the excellent [node-iconv](https://github.com/bnoordhuis/node-iconv) by node core contributor @bnoordhuis
 Also, take a look at the node-iconv documentation for supported encodings.

-## Performance

-The unscientific tests mentioned above showed a throughput of ~20mb/s on a Macbook Pro 13" (mid 2010) when reading from disk.

 ## TODO